dinhlenguyen/trustsoft-internship/README.md

-# 🚀 Trustsoft Internship - Terraform AWS Infrastructure (CI/CD + S3 Upload Pipeline)
+# 🚀 Trustsoft Internship - Terraform AWS Infrastructure (IT Operations)

-> **This branch builds on top of the [`itops`](https://github.com/dinhlenguyen/trustsoft-internship/tree/s3-upload-form)** (infrastructure CI/CD pipeline) and integrates an S3 upload pipeline in this branch to deliver a full-stack automated grayscale image processing workflow using S3, Lambda, and RDS.
-This branch also includes tasks from **IT Operations** team with my solutions.
+> **This branch builds on top of the [`s3-upload-form`](https://github.com/dinhlenguyen/trustsoft-internship/tree/s3-upload-form)** - fully implemented grayscale processing web app using S3, Lambda and RDS with fuctional CI/CD pipeline.
+Branch also includes documentation of troubleshooting tasks from **IT Operations** team with my solutions.
+Files and documentation related to tasks focused on adding monitoring to current infrastructure is highlighted🔶 in the project structure below.

 ---
 ## 📦 Project Structure